smlum/build-me-a-bikeway/README.md

    - e.g., see how many users have voted for improved infrastructure on a particular segment
    - Requires some sort of user validation to ensure the same user can't make multiple votes for the same
 - Continue to develop user accounts
    - Interface to view request history
-   - Include other personal information besides username, email and password?
-     - e.g., name
-   - Retreive forgotten password
+   - Interface to edit account (name)
  - Add FAQ/ definitions for cycle infrastructure
  - Create French language version of site
  - Create mobile version of site